 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified (John 7:39 NKJV).

 From these scriptures it is clear that the Holy Spirit was not given before Jesus ascended to heaven.
-This didn't happen until the day of Pentecost, fifty days after Jesus died on the cross.
-We know that because at that time Jesus had been glorified and He filled everyone in the Upper Room (about one hundred and twenty people including His mother Mary, and His disciples - Acts 1:13-15) with the Holy Spirit, on the day of Pentecost:
+This didn't happen until the day of Pentecost, fifty days after the Passover when Jesus died on the cross.
+On that day He filled everyone in the Upper Room (about one hundred and twenty people including His mother Mary, and His disciples - Acts 1:13-15) with the Holy Spirit:

 And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).